kotkoda7/kotkoda7.github.io/_posts/2017-12-06-classes_instances_and_self.markdown

 Now, I'd like to get into one more thung: SELF.

 **What's self?**
 - inside of an instance method it references the instance that called the method.
-Therefore, self.age= is the same as duck1.weight=.
+Therefore, self.age= is the same as duck1.age=.
 - outside of an instance method it references the class .
-It can be used to define class methods. def self.age=(age) is the same as def GoodDog.age=(age).
+It can be used to define class methods. def self.age=(age) is the same as def MyDucks.age=(age).

 We could add a method called self to see what self is like this: